OWASP/www-project-proactive-controls/docs/the-top-10/c10-stop-server-side-request-forgery.md

 ## Description

 While Injection Attacks typically target the victim server itself, Server-Side Request Forgery (SSRF) attacks try to coerce the server to perform a request on behalf of the attacker.
+SSRF occurs when an attacker can trick a server into making unintended requests to internal or external services, potentially bypassing security controls.

 Why is this beneficial for the attacker?
 The outgoing request will be performed with the identity of the victim server and thus the attacker might execute operations with elevated operations.

 ## Threats